Data handling

 For v2 service calls

-Each call to the API method can return up to 1000 records, the number of records to fetch is specified by the Select parameter.
+Each call to the API method can return usually up to 1000 records but for some select calls this can be higher, the number of records to fetch is specified by the Select parameter.

 To iterate through the record set you use the Select and Skip parameters in tandem.
 The Skip parameter allows you to specify an offset into the record set.
 If you want to iterate through the record set by 100 records at at time you should set the Select parameter to 100 and the Skip parameter to 0, which returns records 1 to 100.
 For subsequent calls you should increment the Skip parameter by your Select parameter value (100) and continue to call until 0 records are returned as this indicates the end of the record set.